wavemaker/docs/learn/hybrid-mobile/first-mobile-app.md

 1. On the **Camera**'s segment, drag and drop the **camera** widget.
 2. Select the **Save To Gallery** property for the camera widget.
 This enables the app to save pictures to the gallery on your mobile device.
-3. Select the **Camera** segment and set **Horizontal Align** property as `Align center`.
+3. Select the **Camera** segment and set **Horizontal Align** property to `Align center`.
 This brings the camera to center alignment.

     ![MobApp-segment1](/learn/assets/mobile_app_camera_widget.png)

 ## Displaying Captured Pictures

-1. Add the Grid Layout widget and use only one column and remove the remaining columns.
+1. Drag and drop the Grid Layout widget.
+Use only one column and remove the remaining columns.
 Set the column width to `12` and `align center`.
 This allows you to align the picture when displaying.
 2. Drag and drop the **Picture** widget onto the Grid Layout column and set the height and width to 150px.

     ![MobApp-picprops](/learn/assets/mobile_app_picture_widget_props.png)